miguelraz/academic-kickstart/content/post/hardware/index.md

 Where you can see it is both unrolled by a factor of four, and uses 256-bit SIMD instructions, for a total of 128 bytes, 16 integers added per iteration, or 0.44 instructions per integer.

+Notice also that the compiler chooses to use 4 different `ymm` SIMD registers, `ymm0` to `ymm3`, whereas in my example assembly code, I just used one register `rax`.
+This is because, if you use 4 independent registers, then you don't need to wait for one `vpaddq` to complete (remember, it had a ~3 clock cycle latency) before the CPU can begin the next.

 ## Branch prediction<a id='branches'></a>
 When a CPU executes instructions, every instruction needs to go through multiple steps, classically the three "fetch", "decode" and "execute" steps, each taking one clock cycle or more.
 Thus, a CPU instruction must take multiple clock cycles.
 However, the steps use different circuits of the CPU, and so while one instruction is being executed, another is being decoded and a third is being fetched.
 This results in much faster throughput, in theory one instruction per cycle.